ag143/workshop/Az Fundamentals/AZ900_fundamentals_learnPath.md

 - A tenant is typically separated from other tenants and has its own identity.
 - Each Microsoft 365, Office 365, Azure, and Dynamics CRM Online tenant is automatically an Azure AD tenant.
 - Azure Tenant is a dedicated and trusted instance of Azure Active Directory that's automatically created when your organization signs up for a Microsoft cloud service subscription.

+Tenancy
+- defines how instances are distributed across physical hardware

 services Azure AD provide:
 - Authentication